 Deflation also creates numerous small pits or cavities over rock surfaces.
-The rock faces suffer impact and abrasion of wind-borne sand and first shallow depressions called blow outs are created, and some of the blow outs become deeper and wider fit to be called caves.
-Mushroom, Table and Pedestal Rocks Many rock-outcrops in the deserts easily susceptible to wind deflation and abrasion are worn out quickly leaving some remnants of resistant rocks polished beautifully in the shape of mushroom with a slender stalk and a broad and rounded pear shaped cap above.
-Wind is a good sorting agent.
-Depending upon the velocity of wind, different sizes of grains are moved along the floors by rolling or saltation and carried in suspension and in this process of transportation itself, the materials get sorted.
-When the wind slows or begins to die down, depending upon sizes of grains and their critical velocities, the grains will begin to settle.
+The rock faces suffer impact and ow depressions called blow outs are created, and some of susceptible to wind deflation and abrasion are worn out quickly leaving some remnants of resistant rocks polished beautifully in the shape of mushroom with a slender stalk and a broad and rounded pear shaped cap above.
+Sometimes, the top surface is broad like a table top and quite often, the remnants stand out like pedestals.